Sailing the Italian Adriatic coast: Complete guide

 Navigate to Ravenna

 Although the port of Ravenna is inland, the surrounding area offers great sailing opportunities.
-You can explore the vast pine forest of Ravenna, a haven of peace where you can swim in secluded coves.
+You can explore Ravenna's vast pine forest, a haven of peace where you can swim in secluded coves.

-Lagoons, such as Comacchio, offer a unique spectacle with their specific flora and fauna.
+Lagoons, like Comacchio, offer a unique spectacle with their specific flora and fauna.
 You can also discover the region's small fishing ports, where you can sample fresh seafood while watching the fishermen at work.

 The best times to sail around Ravenna are spring and autumn, when temperatures are mild and winds light.
-Summer can be windier and the beaches very busy.
+Summer can be windier and the beaches more crowded.

-Sailing conditions are generally good in the region.
-The Adriatic Sea is shallow and the currents weak, making it accessible to all sailors, whether beginners or experienced.
+Navigation conditions are generally good in the region.
+The Adriatic Sea is shallow and currents weak, making it accessible to all sailors, beginners and experienced alike.

 Site internet : Port de Ravenna